luapower/luapower.github.io/building.md

 ## Overview

 Building is based on one-liner shell scripts that invoke gcc directly (no makefiles).
-Each package has a separate script in its `csrc` dir, for each supported platform.
+Each package has a separate build script in its `csrc` dir, for each supported platform.
 C sources are also included in the package so you can start right away.
 Dependencies are listed in the `WHAT` file -- download and build them first.